RMITLibrary/easy_cite/markdown/rmitharvard.md

 Paraphrasing is when you are expressing the ideas of the author(s) in your own words.

-If the creator is unknown, cite the title of the video in italics and the year of video in the in-text reference.
+If the creator is unknown, cite the title of the video in italics and the year of video in the in-text citation.
 If known, cite the creator's name and the year of video.
 If no year is supplied, write n.d. (for 'no date').

 > Opinions of crypto currency vary widely from those that see it as the future of financial exchange to those that consider it to be an insecure proposition at risk from hacking (ABC News 2021).